drfoxvet/drfoxvet-net/site/content/post/the-light-of-compassion.md

 July 26, 1985 Nara Park, Japan, Ven.
 K.C.
 Ayang Rinpoche blessing the deer

-Vision on Iona in St Oran&#8217;s Chapel, July 1958
+Vision on the Isle of Iona in St Oran;s Chapel, July 1958